US Money Transmitter License Options

 The Authorized Delegate (or Agent program for short) is where an entity, essentially gets money transmitter license coverage, as provided by a Principal Licensee.

-The Authorized Delegate program allows a company to have their own brand and onboard clients directly on behalf of the Principal License Holder.
+The Authorized Delegate program allows a company to have its own brand and onboard clients directly on behalf of the Principal License Holder.

 There are three axioms that govern the Authorized Delegate Program: